Robust excitation of C-band quantum dots for quantum communication

-Most quantum-secured applications rely on few trusted parameters that are typically not all experimentally accessible.
+To start investigating and optimizing our excitation parameters, it is important to note that most quantum-secured applications rely on few trusted parameters that are typically not all experimentally accessible.
 Here, we infer the photon-number probabilities $\{p_k\}$ from two measurements, the brightness ${B=\sum_{k=1}^\infty p_k}$ and the single-photon purity ${P=1-g^{(2)}(0)}$, where $g^{(2)}(0)$ is the second-order auto-correlation measurement evaluated at zero time delay.
-See Fig.~\ref{fig:characterization} for an exemplary QD behaviour under LA excitation.
+We use an InAs QD based on an InGaAs metamorphic buffer layer enabling emission in the telecommunication C-band~\cite{Sittig2022}.
+The tunable excitation is provided by a mode-locked fiber laser with a pulse length of $\SI{17(1)}{\pico\second}$ and a FWHM spectral width of $\SI{210(20)}{\pico\meter}$.
+The QD transition line is filtered by a set of volume Bragg grating filters ($\text{FWHM}=\SI{0.2}{\nano\meter}$).
+The total setup efficiency is determined to be \SI{13}{\percent}.
+For more experimental details, see Supplementary~Note~\ref{sec:setup}.
+The highest single-photon purity under pulsed LA excitation was measured as $P=0.982$, the corresponding second-order auto-correlation measurement is shown in Fig.~\ref{fig:characterization}.